HuntsDesk/Ask-JDS/readme/implementation_plan_subscriptions_courses.md

 ## Future Considerations (Post-MVP)
 *   **Subscription Proration Logic**: For handling upgrades/downgrades between tiers (e.g., Premium to Unlimited mid-cycle), understand and implement logic for Stripe's proration behavior.
 *   **Partial Refund Handling**: If customer support scenarios require partial refunds for courses or subscriptions, the webhook might need to handle `charge.refunded` events to update access or records accordingly.
+*   **In-app Selection of Saved Payment Methods**: For new one-time purchases, allowing users to select a previously saved card (managed via Stripe Customer object) directly within the embedded checkout form, rather than always re-entering details.
+This would require extending the `create-payment-handler`.
 *   **Multi-Course Bundling**: If you plan to offer bundles of courses for a single price in the future, the schema and logic might need adjustments (e.g., a new `bundles` table and linking enrollments to bundles or individual courses within a bundle).
 *   **Custom UI for subscription upgrades/downgrades**: If the Stripe Customer Portal doesn't meet all future needs for managing plan changes, a custom in-app interface might be considered.